gohugoio/hugo/content/templates/base.md

 toc: true
 ---

-Go 1.6 includes a powerful new keyword, `block`.
-This construct allows you to define the outer shell of your pages' one or more master template(s) and then fill in or override portions as necessary.
+The `block` keyword allows you to define the outer shell of your pages' one or more master template(s) and then fill in or override portions as necessary.

 ## Base Template Lookup Order